google/trillian/docs/storage/commit_log/commit_log_based_storage_design.md

   }

-  // Look to see if anyone else has already stored data just ahead of our STH. nextOffset := dbSTH.stdOffset nextSTH := nil for {
+  // Look to see if anyone else has already stored data just ahead of our STH. nextOffset := dbSTH.sthOffset nextSTH := nil for {
     nextOffset++
     nextSTH = kafka.Read("STHs/<treeID>", nextOffset)
     if nextSTH == nil {
       break
     }
     if nextSTH.expectedOffset != nextOffset {
       // Someone's been writing STHs when they weren't supposed to be, skip
       // this one until we find another which is in-sync. glog.Warning("skipping unexpected STH")
       continue
     }
     if nextSTH.timestamp < ourSTH.timestamp || nextSTH.tree_size < ourSTH.tree_size {
       glog.Fatal("should not happen - earlier STH with later offset") return
     }
   }